cocotb/cocotb/documentation/source/simulator_support.rst

     make SIM=ghdl

 Support is preliminary.
-Noteworthy is that despite GHDL being a VHDL simulator, it implements the VPI interface.
+Noteworthy is that despite GHDL being a VHDL simulator, it implements the :term:`VPI` interface.

 .. _sim-ghdl-issues: